What is CAN SAE J1939?

-The network protocol SAE J1939 describes the communication on a CAN bus in commercial vehicles for the transmission of diagnostic data and control information.
-The protocol was defined by the international Society of Automotive Engineers (SAE) and works on the physical layer with CAN high-speed according to ISO 11898.
+The SAE J1939 network protocol describes communication on a CAN bus in commercial vehicles for transmitting diagnostic data and control information.
+The protocol was defined by the international Society of Automotive Engineers (SAE) and operates on the physical layer with CAN high speed according to ISO 11898.

-Sensors with CAN SAE J1939 interface:
+Sensors with CAN SAE J1939 interface

 If you have any questions, contact our CAN SAE J1939 experts:

 Tel. +49 711 4489-250